-In conclusion, AI can be a thinking tool, depending on how critically students examine its results.
+In conclusion, AI can be a writing and thinking tool, but requires of students to critically examine its results.
 I do not ban the use of AI in this course.
 I highly caution students to check the accuracy (and even existence) of the included "facts".
 I also recommend students to not submit essays that do not feature all assigned primary sources (unless specified otherwise in the prompt), as it would lead to a failing grade.
-Finally, students should specify in their essay's footnotes whether they used AI, which AI tool they used, and what questions (and follow-up questions) they submitted to the AI engine.
+I will provide more instructions on how to use AI ethically and productively as we discuss the first round of written assignments.